/f/103430/3008x2000/6c80e21887/tea-ceremony-japan.jpg)

 This morning visit remote Sado Island, home base for the taiko drumming group, Kodo (“heartbeat”).
 Attend a drumming workshop, a short performance by several of the resident drummers, and a guest lecture on this ancient art form.
 Also take a guided walking tour through the picturesque fishing village of Shukunegi, where more than 100 traditional Edo-period houses line the narrow streets.
 Experience a tarai bune (“tub boat”) ride and explore cultural artifacts at the Ogi Folk Museum, housed in a former school from the 1920s with a full-size replica of a wooden freight ship.

-Dock this morning in Niigata and take the bullet train to Tokyo for flights home.
+Dock this morning in Niigata and take the bullet train to Tokyo for an afternoon at leisure with more time to explore the city.

 Included meal: Breakfast